 Hill House Farm hosted our courses in January and February of 2019, see our short film created by Luke Watley-Bigg below:

 The courses are open to both men, women and children over 10 years old.
 We can facilitate individual bookings and private groups.
 This course is great as a team-building activity!

 The training courses take place during selected weekends from October 2018 to the end of February 2019.
 The course is spread over two days, commencing at 9.00 a.m. each day through to 4.00 p.m. with an hour break for lunch.

 Following an introduction to the course, you will spend the day learning how to coppice the hazel rods used to make the hurdles from the neighbouring woodlands and prepare them ready for use.

-Using Hazel rods you will learn how to cleave the wood and weave it into a fencing panel, screen or rustic arch.
+Using Hazel rods you will learn how to cleave the wood and weave it into a fencing panel or screen.